 Salvador lives in Berkeley with his two children, Alejandro and Rafael.

-Erik Schnabel currently works as the Development Manager at Medical Education Cooperation with Cuba (MEDICC) and is responsible for supporting various fundraising programs.
-Erik brings over 15 years of fundraising experience, including work with such organizations as LYRIC, Grantmakers Without Borders, and the SHARE Foundation: Building a New El Salvador Today.
-In addition, he ran his own fundraising consulting group, where he specialized in supporting international grassroots organizations.
-He has long been active in organizing around various social justice issues, including immigrant rights, LGBTQ rights, international solidarity issues with Latin America and Southeast Asia, and other human rights issues.
-Erik has served on the Board of Directors of EcoViva since 2010 and ALDES, and serves as a volunteer community outreach organizer with Out4Immigration.
-He holds an MA in Social and Cultural Anthropology from California Institute of Integral Studies, and a BA in International Relations from Antioch College.
+Erik Schnabel joined SIREN in 2018 and is responsible for a range of fundraising and communications initiatives.
+He brings 20 years of fundraising experience to the organization, including work with such organizations as MEDICC, LYRIC, Grantmakers Without Borders, and the SHARE Foundation: Building a New El Salvador Today.
+He also led his own fundraising consulting group, where he specialized in supporting international grassroots organizations.
+Erik has long been active in organizing around various social justice issues, including immigrant rights, LGBTQ rights, and work to support international solidarity organizations in Latin America and Southeast Asia.
+He is a member of the Boards of Directors of EcoViva and ALDES.
+Mr Schnabel holds a Master’s Degree in Social and Cultural Anthropology from the California Institute of Integral Studies, and a BA in International Relations from Antioch College.